Dumb Dumb (Red Velvet song): Commercial performance

-Upon its digital release, "Dumb Dumb" quickly topped 7 Korean digital charts amidst heavy competition.
-The song then debuted and peaked at number two on the Gaon Digital Chart on the week of September 6, 2015, marking their third top-five entry and the group's highest peak on the chart at the time.
-It was their first chart-topper on the component Download Chart, having achieved a total of 175,127 downloads on the first week.
-The song eventually became the group's first single to achieve over a million downloads in South Korea and currently one of the group's most downloaded hits in their native country, having achieved a total of 1,611,205 downloads as of July 2016.
+"Dumb Dumb" debuted and peaked at number two on the Gaon Digital Chart on the week of September 6, 2015, marking their third top-five entry and the group's highest peak on the chart at the time.
+The song eventually became the group's first single to achieve over a million downloads in South Korea and is currently one of the group's most downloaded hits in their native country, having achieved a total of 1,611,205 downloads as of July 2016.
 "Dumb Dumb" ended up being the 77th biggest hit on the 2015 Year-end Gaon Digital Chart, marking their second appearance along with their previous single "Ice Cream Cake" placing at number 46.
 It also peaked at number three on Billboard's World Digital Songs chart, making it the best-selling K-pop song in America of the week and the group's fifth consecutive top-ten entry on the chart.
 The song has since achieved 26,000 downloads in the United States, becoming their second most-downloaded song after "Bad Boy".

 The music video for "Dumb Dumb" debuted at #1 on YinYueTai's V-Chart Korea and was also the most viewed K-pop video in America and worldwide for the month of September.

 Accolades

-"Dumb Dumb" received an nomination for Song of the Month for September 2015 at the 6th Gaon Chart Music Awards.
+"Dumb Dumb" received a nomination for Song of the Month for September 2015 at the 6th Gaon Chart Music Awards.
 It achieved the top spots and several South Korean music program charts, including two times on M Countdown.